makeITyourway/borg_wrapper/README.md

 Check the projects repository content

 `--cron`
-Trigger a complete Backup including verification - best used from cron cmdline
+Trigger a complete Backup including verification and prune - best used from cron cmdline

 `-i, --init`
 Initialize the projects repository